Deadjed/16-bit-Assembler/README.md

 ```

 ## Storing The File
-Of course the code is more in depth than that, first lets look at how the program is storing the file while removing comments and white space.
-The assembly program itself is stored line by line in a vector of strings.
+Of course the code is more in depth than that, first lets look at how the program is *storing* the file while removing comments and white space.
+The assembly program itself is stored line by line in a **vector of strings**.
 This is achieved by opening the file as an f stream, then iterating over each line, then iterating over each character in that line.
 If that character is not white space it is stored, unless it is a '/' character implying it is a comment and the rest of the line is then ignored until the '\n' character which when hit all stored characters are stores as a line (in a string format) within the vector holding this assembly program.
 Keeping in mind that only checking of one '/' character is not perfect when two in a row are used to notate a comment, also /* */ notation is completely ignored in this method (assuming those comments exist in this assembly even though I have not seen them).
 Once this function reaches the end of file the file is closed and the vector containing the program is returned back to the main function to then be parsed.

 ```cpp